Floor diagrams and enumerative invariants of line bundles over an elliptic curve: Enumerative problems and tropical invariants

 The union of the images of all tropical curves passing through $\P$ induces a polyedral subdivision of the strip $[0;l]\times\RR$.
-Up to adding some vertical lines, we can assume that it projects to some subdivision of $[0;l]$.
-Using the $\ZZ$ action generated by the map $(x,y)\mapsto(x+l,y+\delta x)$, it extends periodically to a polyedral subdivision $\Xi_1$ of $\RR^2$.
-If $\delta=0$, the action is rather generated by $(x,y)\mapsto(x+l,y+\alpha)$.
-By periodically extending the subdivision of $[0;l]$, we also get a subdivision of $\RR$ .
+Up to adding fibers to this union, we can assume that for each vertical edge in the subdivision, the whole vertical line containing it is in the subdivision.
+Using the $\ZZ$ action generated by the map $(x,y)\mapsto(x+l,y+\delta x)$, it extends periodically to a polyhedral subdivision $\Xi_1$ of $\RR^2$.
+If $\delta=0$, the action is rather generated by $(x,y)\mapsto(x+l,y-\alpha)$.
+For any value of $(d_1,d_2)$, we can assume that $\alpha,l\in\QQ$ but such that there are no superabundant loop of bidegree $(k,0)$ for any $k\leqslant d_1$.
+By periodically extending the subdivision of $[0;l]$, we also get a subdivision of $\RR$.
 We consider the cones over both subdivisions: \begin{itemize}[label=$\circ$] \item The cone over the subdivision in $\RR$ is a fan in $\RR^2$ whose rays are generated by $(1,p_i)$, where $p_i$ is a point of the above subdivision of $\RR$.
 It is denoted by $\Sigma$, and is depicted on Figure \ref{figure fan of sigma}.
 The fan $\Sigma$ defines an almost toric variety $\T$: it is a partial compactification of $(\CC^*)^2$ by a chain of $\CC P^1$, glued along their toric boundary.
-The "almost toric" is because the variety is not constructed from a finite fan.
+The ``almost toric" is because the variety is not constructed from a finite fan.
 This non-finite fan projects to $\RR_+$, giving a map from $\T$ to $\CC$.
 The variety $\T$ is then fibered over $\CC$, the special fiber being the chain of $\CC P^1$.

 The action of $\ZZ$ on $(\CC^*)^2$ generated by the map $(t,z)\mapsto(t,a t^l z)$ descends to an action on the fan.
 The action on $\RR^2$ is given by the following matrix: